Cosmological evolution with quadratic gravity and nonideal fluids: Conclusion

 which can be summarized into the a single expression in which the parameter $\zeta$ does not enter directly: \beq 3\Omega (q-1) [\rho +P(\rho)] \,=\, 36 H^2\left[(q-1)(q^2+8 q+s+6)H^2+\frac{2+q-j}{12} \right]\Omega+\rho(j-q-2 q^2) \,. \eeq Whether this evolution of the rate of expansion can tame some of the problems related to the Hubble tension \cite{tension1,tension2,tension3} is beyond the purpose of the present paper, but already at this stage we have demonstrated that these models come with many desirable features: they exhibit an inflationary epoch admitting a graceful exit, a radiation dominated epoch in which light elements may form \cite{peebles}, and a late-time De Sitter epoch consistent with supernovae observations \cite{sup1,sup2}.
 Furthermore, more than one De Sitter epoch in the cosmological history can also be predicted from thermodynamical arguments \cite{pavon}.

 We have obtained these results by applying dynamical system techniques making use of both the linear stability analysis and of center manifold analysis to a Friedman universe filled with three different non-ideal fluids separately in $f(R)=R+\zeta R^2$ gravity.
 We have adopted a set of dimensionless variables proposed in \cite{carloni} on which we have derived the physical restrictions (\ref{viab}) for preserving the theory from ghost and tachyonic instabilities, obtaining nevertheless a model with a rich variety of cosmological behaviors as previously mentioned.
 It is also interesting to note that the difference between the curvature energy density and the actual matter content energy density, which can be computed from (\ref{hvar}), reads as: \beq \rho_C -\rho=3H^2 -2\rho=\frac{(y-z)(2z -y -2y\Omega)}{2\zeta y (2z -y)^2}\,. \eeq Therefore, the two energy densities are equal on the line $2z -y-2y \Omega=0$, which describes a configuration that can actually arise within the physical range (\ref{viab}).
-Whether this can tame some aspects of the coincidence problem \cite{coincidence} will be explored in future publications, but we should remark that this result has not required to introduce any ad hoc interaction terms between the two fluids by modifying by hands the Bianchi identities unlike in \cite{coin1,coin2,coin3}.
+Whether this can tame some aspects of the coincidence problem \cite{coincidence} will be explored in future publications, but we should remark that this result has not required to introduce any ad hoc interaction terms between the two fluids by modifying by hands the Bianchi identities unlike in \cite{coin1,coin2,coin3}, and therefore we can appreciate already at this stage that this potential solution would not be affected by inconsistent directions of such energy flow.
+For example as mentioned in \cite{coincidence}, the solar system has formed at the epoch in which the abundance of dark energy is of the same order of magnitude of the abundance of regular matter so that a local gravitational collapse can occur in a globally accelerated expanding universe, and in our picture the roles of those two fluids would be played by a gravitational effect and by an actual matter fluid separately.